dobots/scenario_runner/README.md

 </root>
 ```

-3. Move into the src directory of this package and copy the file called t01_create_tree_distr.cpp.
+3. Move into the src directory of this package and copy the file called t01_create_tree_distr.cpp, then rename it t02_basic_ports.cpp
 From the main function replaces the nodes from the previous tutorial with the nodes from the tutorial:
 ```
 ...